studio1902/statamic-peak/README.md

 npm run production
 ```

-**4. Build!**
-If you're using [Laravel Valet](https://laravel.com/docs/valet), your site should be available at `http://my-site.test`.
+**4. Build!** - if you're using [Laravel Valet](https://laravel.com/docs/valet), your site should be available at `http://my-site.test`.
 You can access the control panel at `http://my-site.test/cp` and login with your new user.
 Build your site, read the [Statamic Docs](https://statamic.dev) and have fun!

 ## Tailwind config
 <span id="tailwind-config"></span>